tkoch96/root_dns_latency/root_dns_latency.md

 ## Comparison to Anycast Path Inflation
+\label{sec:rr_global_look_api}
 TODO: compare with anycast path inflation results

 # Discussion

 ## Approximations and Limitations
+\label{sec:discussion_approximations}
 In the above we have attempted to provide upper bounds of the impact of user latency on user experience.
 The reason for this is two-fold.
 First, what we are trying to measure can only be measured by accumulating measurements from a variety of sources and so naturally we have a lack of representativeness and certainty when discussing results.
 Second, we are arguing that users rarely interact with the DNS infrastructure.
 Hence, we would like to obtain upper bounds on latency experienced by users due to root DNS resolution, so we can make claims with more certainty. \break \break
 The notable limitations in our above analysis are
 \begin{enumerate}
         \item In the case of studying root record cache hit rates at the resolver level, we were only able to study one recursive resolver.
         \item When looking at global root server querying behavior, we were only able to calculate daily user latency due to root DNS resolution for approximately 30% of (v4) recursive resolvers around the world.
 \end{enumerate}
-However, even when we use extremely conservative estimates of parameters such as page load time, or root DNS latency we find in Section \ref{sec:local_rr} that root DNS resolution adds a \textit{negligible} latency to page loads. \break
+However, even when we use extremely conservative estimates of parameters such as page load time, or root DNS latency we find in Section \ref{sec:rr_close_look_discussion} that root DNS resolution adds a \textit{negligible} latency to page loads. \break
 One might also consider a lack of insight into what latencies each recursive resolver saw to be a weakness of our analysis.
 However, regardless of which method is used to calculate expected daily user latency, users generally experience median values of  $<$ 50 ms/day while worst case users generally experience $<$ 10 s/day.
 Moreover, recall the following simplifications we make in our above (global) analysis.
 \begin{enumerate}
         \item Requests to root servers are generated by a myriad of services, so each request may not have been generated by an actual user.
         \item The notion of "user" here (in the CDN) is likely a home router, potentially representing several users across many devices.
         \item The DCDN data set contains particularly "active" RR's.
 \end{enumerate}
+To investigate item 2 in the above list, we looked specifically at recursive resolvers in AS's owned by mobile providers in the United States.
+Many large mobile providers in the U.S. do not assign IPv4 addresses to individual devices, and so act as giant NAT's.
+Additionally, U.S. mobile providers have separate AS's for their mobile networks.
+For this, we use the free IP to ASN mapping service provided by MaxMind.
+We find that the daily user latency of these particular recursives is indeed orders of magnitude over the median.
+Since we have no reason to believe mobile Internet traffic generates more root requests than any other type of traffic, this confirms our suspicions that client count estimates for NAT'ed networks are lower bounds. \break
-This further establishes that Figure \ref{fig:user_root_latency_per_day} is to be interpreted as a conservative upper bound of daily root latency experienced by users. \break \break
+This further establishes that Figure \ref{fig:user_root_latency_per_day} is to be interpreted as a conservative upper bound of daily root latency experienced by users.

 ## Root DNS in Anycast
+\label{sec:discussion_implications}
 In the context of anycast, recall that studies routinely use the root servers as sources of data.
 However, in light of these results, one can question whether the typical user interacts with these particular anycast deployments.
 One could go further to argue the utility of proposed improvements to IP anycast should not be assessed using root DNS servers, as the generalization ability of the improvement to all IP anycast systems is uncertain. \break
 Regardless, we believe these results should encourage others to consider the implications of anycasts' weakness, whatever they may be.
 Pointing out sub-optimal performance for the sake of analysis is interesting, but it is equally interesting to note whether or not this sub-optimal performance has any practical, measurable effect.

 # Related Work
+\label{sec:related}
 IP anycast performance is usually studied in the context of two applications: the root DNS servers, and CDN's.
 In addition to these topics, we discuss studies of popular recursive resolvers, and client-centric measurements of web performance.